geudde/attic-chest/pages/03.season-2/14.meeting-26/07.damon/docs.md

 visible: false
 ---

-<div class="author">???</div>
+<div class="author">Rev Mr Cayley</div>

-Damon to Delia, in a declining state of health, and upon a visit to her friends at a distance.
+> Damon to Delia, in a declining state of health, and upon a visit to her friends at a distance.

 Haste, lazy time; come on, blest hour
 &emsp;That brings her to my arms